 The field of preventing gender-based violence (GBV) is at a critical point.
 Over the past decade there has been a significant expansion in rigorous, policy-relevant evidence which shows that violence is preventable, and a growth in new initiatives and stakeholders mobilised around GBV prevention and use of evidence.
 There is also growing alignment around a common research and advocacy agenda, and a greater understanding of the role of women’s rights organisations (WROs) and feminist movements in prevention of violence.

-This event will take stock of progress and remaining challenges and discuss concrete opportunities and strategies to drive a step change in ending GBV.
-It will seek to build consensus around what is needed to move the GBV prevention field forwards and concrete actions that can be taken to accelerate progress in the 12 months ahead, as well as laying the foundations for a longer-term collaborative agenda.
+- Four years later, this conference, co-hosted by the UK’s Foreign, Commonwealth and Development Office, the Government of South Africa, Ford Foundation and Wellspring Philanthropic Fund, took stock of progress and remaining challenges and discussed concrete opportunities and strategies to drive a step change in ending GBV.
+It sought to build consensus around what is needed to move the GBV prevention field forwards and concrete actions that we can take together to accelerate progress in the 12 months ahead, as well as laying the foundations for a longer-term collaborative agenda.